Canon 50D vs Sony RX0 II

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Water-proof: Is rugged and sealed and can thus be used for underwater photography (up to 10m).

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 10 years and 7 months of technical progress since the 50D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the RX0 II comes out slightly ahead of the 50D (12 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the RX0 II emerges as the winner of the match-up (13 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 50D and the Sony RX0 II place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.